rht-labs/tech-exercise/docs/slides/content/automated-testing.md

  - All tests at the table must continue to pass at all times, regardless of which pair wrote them.  <!-- {.element: class="fragment" data-fragment-index="1"} -->
  - This time is that the implementation has to be integrated with the main project in the center of the table. <!-- {.element: class="fragment" data-fragment-index="2"} -->

-"The goal is to integrate the elements that you built previously into the project selected by the table group." -->
+- The goal is to integrate the elements that you built previously into the project selected by the table group.<!-- {.element: class="fragment" data-fragment-index="3"} -->